srikanthkakumanu/do-java/app/src/main/java/concurrency/notes.md

     - More efficient than Reentrant lock as it provides separate locking mechanism for reads and writes.
     - It improves performance when resources more read than writes.
     - It provides only <B>Pessimistic Locking</B>.
+    - Lock downgrading (from write to read) is possible.
+But not read to write.
 - StampedLock (From Java 8+)
     - More efficient than above two locks.
     - It provides <B>Optimistic Locking</B>.